zoliaaz/Traduction-fran-aise-du-client-FFXI/README.md

     Translate Phrases: Automatically translate phrases in YAML files using translations from a CSV file.
     Handle Different IDs: Resolve issues with different IDs or structures between YAML files and their translations by using a direct phrase-to-phrase mapping.
     Preserve YAML Format: Maintain the original formatting of YAML files, including block styles (|-) and quoted strings.
-    Visual Progress Tracking: View a progress bar that updates as files are processed.

     User-Friendly GUI: Simple graphical interface for selecting directories and managing file processing.

 How It Works